-In a study by Black and Wiliam [7] it was concluded, that "the provision of challenging and extensive feedback lead to greater student engagement and higher achievement".
+In a study by Black and Wiliam [20] it was concluded, that "the provision of challenging and extensive feedback lead to greater student engagement and higher achievement".
 Too often, the feedback given is not related to attaining success on critical dimensions of the goal.
 For example, learners are given feedback on spelling, presentation, and in writing when the yardstick for accomplishment requirement, is totally different.
-And hence such feedback are totally unproductive [8]- [9].
+And hence such feedback are totally unproductive [21-22].
 There has been much study on the timing of feedback, particularly comparing immediate and delayed feedback.
-Kulik and Kulik [10] reported that at the task level, some delay is beneficial, but at the process level during engaging in processing classroom activities immediate feedback is beneficial.
-Other studies also have stated the similar findings [10]- [16].
+Kulik and Kulik [23] reported that at the task level, some delay is beneficial, but at the process level during engaging in processing classroom activities immediate feedback is beneficial.
+Other studies also have stated the similar findings [24-29].

 In medicine, the scholastic emphasis has shifted away from knowledge gaining and preparation of learners for meeting healthcare needs.
 In this competency-based approach to teaching, students are expected to reach specific milestones.
-Detailed and quick feedback on performance, coupled with chances to improve, helps them gain these milestones [17]- [18].
-Defeyter & Krackov and Pohl [18] have presented a Curriculum Development model in which thoughtful practice plays an essential role in building expertise as the learners acquire knowledge, skills and behaviors in an iterative process over time.
+Detailed and quick feedback on performance, coupled with chances to improve, helps them gain these milestones [30].
+Earlier studies [31] have presented a Curriculum Development model in which thoughtful practice plays an essential role in building expertise as the learners acquire knowledge, skills and behaviors in an iterative process over time.
 In this curriculum model, learners should receive regular feedback and have an chance to discuss their abilities with their faculty in relation assessments.
 When we think about feedback in this way, we see that positive feedback helps students enhance their learning while working to achieve the desired outcomes.

-Our study similar to the study done earlier showed that the Feedback links the teaching and assessment roles of faculty and proves their assurance to the students [19].
-Many students see the advantage of having peer- assessment [20-21].
+Our study similar to the study done earlier showed that the Feedback links the teaching and assessment roles of faculty and proves their assurance to the students [32].
+Many students see the advantage of having peer- assessment [33-34].
 Even in our study the similar findings were noted and peer assessment was appreciated by the students.
-Furthermore, across different studies undergraduate and graduate students have reported positive effects of engaging in peer-feedback including an improved ability to reflect [21-22].
+Furthermore, across different studies undergraduate and graduate students have reported positive effects of engaging in peer-feedback including an improved ability to reflect [35-36].
 Studies done earlier have also described about how much students admire getting and applying feedback.
-Few studies have also stated limitations of using peer-assessment, in particular that it can be time-consuming both for learners and educators [22].
-Mostly studies have shown that, peers do not always identify imperfections in one another's work and can be less likely than experts to suggest improvements [23-24]

-In our study the learners have stated that feedback, when given positively, is useful in helping Them measure their performance and making action plans for amendment [25-26].
+Few studies have also stated limitations of using peer-assessment, in particular that it can be time-consuming both for learners and educators [37].
+Mostly studies have shown that, peers do not always identify imperfections in one another's work and can be less likely than experts to suggest improvements [38-39].
+In our study the learners have stated that feedback, when given positively, is useful in helping them measure their performance.

-In our study, we concluded that simply providing more feedback is not of much use, because it is must to consider the type of the feedback, the timing, and how a learner "receives" this feedback.
-And the ways and approach in which learner interpret feedback information is the vital to develop positive and valued concepts of self-efficacy about learning, which in turns leads to further learning.
+In our study, we concluded that simply providing more feedback is not of much use, because it is must to consider the type of the feedback, the timing and how a learner "receives" this feedback.
+And the ways and approach in which learner interpret feedback information is the vital to develop positive and valued concepts of self-efficacy learning, which in turns leads to further learning.
 Faculty need to view feedback from the perspective of the learners involved in the learning and become active in providing information addressing the feedback questions and developing ways for learners to ask these questions to themselves.
 Learners view feedback as the responsibility of faculty, as they think that it is their job to provide feedback by deciding for the learners as how good they are going, what the aims are, and what to do in the future.
 And it was also studied that if the feedback is given to the learners in the positive way manner, it has shown a incredible change in learners attitude.